Please note the dates for this course:

-The course covers research design principles and all main quantitative evaluation methods: randomised experiments, instrumental variables, sharp and fuzzy regression discontinuity designs, regression methods, matching methods and longitudinal methods (before-after, difference-in-differences and synthetic controls).
+This comprehensive course delves into the principles of research design and explores all main quantitative evaluation methods: randomised experiments, instrumental variables, sharp and fuzzy regression discontinuity designs, regression methods, matching methods and longitudinal approaches such as before-after, difference-in-differences and synthetic controls.

 FORMAT OF THE COURSE

-PART 1) 21.5 hours of pre-recorded lectures.
-Participants will receive access to the lecture videos for four weeks prior to the course to go through them at their own pace.
-Note while the videos continue to be accessible for an additional three weeks starting from the live classes, it is highly recommended that participants have finished watching the lectures before the live meetings, which are devoted to questions and hands-on practical work.
+Part 1) Pre-recorded Lectures (21.5 hours): The pre-recorded lecture videos will be made available four weeks (6 weeks for early registrants) prior to the course start date, allowing participants to study the material at their own pace.
+While the videos remain accessible for an additional three weeks starting from the live sessions, it is recommended that participants complete the lectures before the live meetings, which are designed to focus on questions and practical exercises.

 |Day 1||Day 2||Day 3|

-This course deals with the econometric and statistical tools that have been developed to estimate the causal impact on one or more outcomes of interest of any generic ‘treatment’ – from policy interventions in the labour market, health reforms and educational programs, to the returns to education, or the impact of smoking on own and children’s health.
+This comprehensive course focuses on the application of econometric and statistical tools to estimate the causal impact of various treatments on one or more outcomes of interest.
+The treatments can range from policy interventions in the labour market, health reforms and educational programs to studying the returns to education or the effects of smoking on personal and children’s health.

-For a successful evaluation it is however not enough to be able to draw on a wide range of approaches and to implement them impeccably.
-What is also and foremost needed is the establishment of a sound study design.
-For this reason, design elements, issues and principles are emphasised, exemplified and discussed throughout the course.
+To conduct a successful evaluation, it is not enough to be able to draw on a wide range of approaches and to implement them impeccably.
+What is also and foremost needed is to establish a sound study design.
+For this reason, design elements, issues and principles are emphasised, exemplified and discussed throughout the learning journey.

 - Randomised experiments